zengin0201/AI_Debugger/README.md

 ## 🚀 Quick Start Guide

-### Step 1: Build the Chrome Extension
+### Step 1: Build the UI and move it to the backend
-First, we need to compile the React application into a Chrome Extension.
+First, we need to compile the React application.
 ```bash
 git clone https://github.com/zengin0201/AI_Debugger.git
 cd AI_Debugger/frontend